Updated: February 2020

 Both offer a detailed analysis of each hashtag and will provide a list of those who have recently used it.
 You will now be able to see what additional hashtags they are using as well.

-Begin to build out a list of relevant hashtags that you will scatter throughout your tweets. of their use and ho to build your personal brand.
+Begin to build out a list of relevant hashtags that you can scatter throughout your tweets.

 6. Connect with Industry Leaders

 Your personal brand should be part of the Twitter ecosystem.

 Use Twitter tools such as Twitter Advanced Search to search for industry leaders based on specific keywords, phrases, date, location, and language.